gwww/elkm1/README.md

 versus 1 base).

-All of the commands that send messages to the panel are automatically discovered and are all the XX_encode functions in the ``elkm1_lib.message`` module.
+All of the commands that send messages to the panel are automatically discovered and are all the XX_encode functions in the `elkm1_lib.message` module.
 The docstring and the XX_encode's parameters are shown as part of the help.

 ## Development

-This project uses [poetry](https://poetry.eustace.io/) for development dependencies.
+This project uses [uv](https://astral.sh/blog/uv-unified-python-packaging) for development dependencies.
 Installation instructions are on their website.
+Other tools used by development are installed as part of the development dependencies.

 To get started developing:

 ```
 git clone https://github.com/gwww/elkm1.git
 cd elkm1
-poetry install
+uv sync
-poetry shell # Or activate the created virtual environment
+# Activate the created virtual environment according to the shell you are using.
 make test # to ensure everything installed properly
 ```

-There is a `Makefile` in the root directory as well.
+There is a `Makefile` in the root directory.
 The `make` command followed by one of the targets in the `Makefile` can be used.
 If you don't have or wish to use `make` the `Makefile` serves as examples of common commands that can be run.